-Issue e 13: The need I to deliver forecast jobs growth within the City Centre Rep Name / Summary of Representation ID Organisation Ian Smith English Heritage The Plan needs to consider how the presence of the University and Bradford College might be better utilised to deliver the regeneration of the City.
+Issue 13: The need to deliver forecast jobs growth within the City Centre Rep ID Name / Organisation Summary of Representation Council Response Action(s) Required Ian Smith English Heritage The Plan needs to consider how the presence of the University and Bradford College might be better utilised to deliver the regeneration of the City.
 The Area Action Plan should examine whether there are parts of the City where small-scale business starter units or live-work units could become established connected to the two educational establishments.
+The Council acknowledges the importance small business and there No action taken.

+əp ID Name / Organisation Summary of Representation Council Response Action(s) Required College.
 Joanna Gabrilatsou Jones Lang LaSalle on behalf of Legal General LGP concurs with the objectives of Issue 13.
 In particular the Option is supported which will allow the allocation of sites for employment uses such as office, retail and leisure within the AAP.
+Noted.
+No action taken.
 Clive Brook Dacres / Johnson Brook Planning on behalf of Bradford Property Forum The Forum agrees that the City Centre should be the main focus for major office, retail and leisure development.
 However, the translation of a large part of the 105 hectares of employment land to the City Centre is in our view ambitious and does not seem to match the allocation proposals in terms of their size and the primacy of housing as the main use in most cases.
-N H S Smith Resident but remember that a cultural quarter an give Bradford a unique offer whin will make people want to live and work here - so ensure buiness use complemnents rather than jeopardises this.
+The 105ha of employment land needed for the next 15 years to meet employment growth, as stated in the Core Strategy.
+The 105ha of employment land is not expected to be wholly delivered within the City Centre boundary, but instead will be delivered across the District as a whole.
+The Publication Draft puts forward an approximate jobs figure (for B1) to be delivered over the next 15 years.
+See revised Business Chapter.
+N H S Smith but remember that a cultural quarter an give Bradford a unique offer which will make people want to live and work here - so ensure business use complements rather than jeopardises The Council acknowledges the importance of the cultural offer Resident this. contributing towards the meeting jobs growth in the city centre.